nokau/Barotrauma-zht-edited/README.md

 # ENGLISH
 This is an unofficial Traditional Chinese localization mod for the game Barotrauma, based on the official ones.
-Their lines are matched(v0.17.12.0) as close as possible with the English text files for easier side-by-side comparison, until another update happen.
+Their lines are matched as close as possible with the current version English text files for easier side-by-side comparison.

 Do use it at your own risk, as I coudn;t guarantee any of the translation fits everyone's preference whatsoever.